5 Tips for Improving the Training Experience

 With over 15 years of experience providing training courses at both a public level and also tailored sessions for individual organisations, there are a few tips that I have learnt along the way.

 No two sessions are the same, as they rely upon the audience to provide the discussion around the structured learning framework.
 Interacting with the attendees allows each session to focus upon what is important to the group and deliver outputs that will work for them.
-Engagement is key, and it is very easy to identify those who are there because they have to – which happily is a minority.
+Engagement is key, and it is very easy to identify those who are only there because they have to – which happily is a minority.

 1. Understand your audience